Aephir/HomeAssistant2/README.md

 * [Fibaro Wall Plug](https://www.fibaro.com/en/products/wall-plug/) z-wave power outlet switch.
 Master switch for the media center (TV, Stereo, PS4, etc.).
 I have had a very good experience with Fibaro, and plan to include more plugs and/or other Fibaro devices.
 * [NeoCoolCam](http://www.szneo.com/en/products/index.php?id=41) to cut power to my desktop PC (it'll find a better use in a few months after we move)
 * [Raspberry Pi 3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running [Kodi](https://kodi.tv/) (switch a bit between raspbian + kodi and [LibreELEC](https://libreelec.tv/), connected to TV (CEC commands can be sent to this Pi via SSH to control TV).
 This has the [HiFiBerry DAC+ Pro](https://www.hifiberry.com/shop/boards/hifiberry-dac-pro/) for high fidelity audio output.
 * [Raspberry Pi 2B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) Running [Mopidy](https://www.mopidy.com/).
-Mostly controlled independently of Home Assistant, though (using primarily the very nice [Iris](https://github.com/jaedb/Iris) interface by jaedb).
+It is set up via MPD, though mostly controlled independently of Home Assistant, though (using primarily the very nice [Iris](https://github.com/jaedb/Iris) interface by jaedb).
 Connected to proper effect amplifier (NAD c275bee).
 This has the [Allo BOSS Maser DAC](https://www.modmypi.com/raspberry-pi/audio-dacampdigi/dacs-digital-to-analogue-coverters-1044/allo-boss-raspberry-pi-master-dac/?secumt=I3RhYi1yZXZpZXc=#review-title) for high fidelity audio output.
 * [SONOS Play 5](https://www.sonos.com/en/shop/play5.html) for low fidelity playback and TTS from home assistant.
 * [iKettle](https://smarter.am/support-ikettle-1-0/).
 Yeah, even I will admit this one is a bit overkill, unless you use a kettle at least daily.
-Otherwise (1) the water goes stale before you use it or (2) you have to go and fill/change the water, and then you might as well press the button.
-Still a nice kettle, even without the connectivity, but probably wouldn't buy again.
+Otherwise (1) the water goes stale before you use it or (2) you have to go and fill/change the water, and then you might as well press the button manually while you're there.
+Still a nice kettle, even without the connectivity, but probably wouldn't buy a connected kettle again.
 * [Smart TV](http://www.samsung.com/dk/support/model/UE46ES8005UXXE) (though integration is not that useful at the moment, the old fashioned remote or smartphone app is used much more).
 * [Xiaomi Gateway](https://xiaomi-mi.com/mi-smart-home/xiaomi-mi-gateway-2/)
 * [Xiaomi Motion Sensor](https://xiaomi-mi.com/sockets-and-sensors/xiaomi-mi-occupancy-sensor/), that also measures illuminance.
 Just set up for testing for now, but will likely be used for something "real" once I move.